• Skip to primary navigation

 If avoiding dairy, make with your choice of a non-dairy milk.
 You can also use your choice of a vanilla non-dairy yogurt.

-If you have sensitivities to birch trees, or Oral Allergy Syndrome, make sure you are using allergy friendly maple syrup.
+If you have sensitivities to birch trees, or have Oral Allergy Syndrome, make sure you are using allergy friendly maple syrup.
 My favorite company is Anderson Maple Syrup which states their allergen policy on their website.

 Instructions